 In You, O LORD, I have taken refuge; Let me never be ashamed; In Your righteousness deliver me.Psalm 31:1(NASB)

-This psalm is the entreaty of a believer in times of deep distress and severe sorrow but as in all of David’s complaints and distresses, he inevitably restates his abiding confidence in the faithfulness of God, for David knew that there was nowhere else to fly to and there was no-one else in which to place his trust.
+David wrote this psalm in a time of deep distress and severe sorrow and pours out his heart to the Lord, but as with all the psalms he wrote, he inevitably restates his abiding confidence in the faithfulness of God, for David knew that there was nowhere else to fly to and there was no-one else in which to place his trust.
+"In you, Lord, I have taken refuge," he writes, "You are my rock and my fortress."

-Faith is expressed in prayer and prevailing prayer is an expression of faith and David pleads God's righteousness as the legitimate reason for his own cry of deliverance.
-His trust in the Lord rested on the promises of our covenant-keeping God, for He has placed His word above His holy name.
+Faith is expressed in prayer and prevailing prayer is an expression of faith - and David pleads God's righteousness as the legitimate reason for his own cry of deliverance: "For the sake of Your name, You will lead me and guide me.
+You will pull me out of the net which they have secretly laid for me, For You are my strength."
+His trust in the Lord rests on the promises of our covenant-keeping God, for He has placed His Word above His holy name.

 When we trust in the Lord we may be sure that no matter what bitter circumstances of life rise up against us, the Lord will always be our refuge and strength, our anchor and our deliverer even when we don’t understand – for He has promised.

-Loving Father, like David I have taken my refuge in You and I trust in Your sure Word and never-failing promises.
-For Your righteous names sake, I pray Father that You will deliver me out of the difficulties I am facing today and give me the grace to get through - in Jesus name I pray, AMEN.
+Loving Father, like David, I have taken my refuge in You and I trust in Your sure Word and never-failing promises.
+For Your righteous name's sake, I pray that You will deliver me out of the difficulties I am facing today.
+Please give me the grace to get through.
+In Jesus' name I pray, AMEN.